hashcloak/Meson/docs/docs/docs.md

 ### How to Run a Mix Node

-To run a mix node we have to run the same command to generate the config file.
+To run a mix node we have to run `genconfig` to generate the config file.
 The only difference is changing the `-provider` flag with `-node`.

 ```bash
 genconfig \